andrewstepanets/aws-crud-auth-cdk/README.md

 - Log CREATE, UPDATE, and DELETE actions
 - Record which user performed the action
 - Store audit records in a separate table

----

-### Step 8 – Pagination, filtering, and sorting

-Avoid returning all records in a single request

-- Add pagination to the list endpoint
-- Support limits and continuation between requests
-- Add simple filtering

 ## Current status